GCRMN/pacific_2023/README.md

   10 km from each site as a predictor, using GEE.
 - `02_extract_predictor_reef-extent.js` Extract total coral reef extent within 10 km from each site as a predictor, using GEE.
+- `02_extract_predictor_land.js` Extract total land area within 10 km
+  from each site as a predictor, using GEE.

 #### B3.
 Models